SOFTENG 770 : Capstone Project

 Workload Expectations

-During a typical teaching week there will be 2 hours of lectures and 2 hours of labs.
-For the 12 teaching weeks, this totals to 48 hours.
-Since the course as a whole represents approximately 150 hours of study, that leaves a total of 102 hours across the entire semester for independent study, e.g. reading, reflection, preparing for and completing assessments.
+During a typical teaching week, there will be 2 hours of lectures and 2 hours of labs.
+For the 12 teaching weeks, this totals 48 hours.
+Since the course represents approximately 150 hours of study, 102 hours across the entire semester are spent on independent study, e.g., designing and implementing the project, teamwork, and completing assessments.

 Delivery Mode